Wide-angle effects in multi-tracer power spectra with Doppler corrections: Conclusions

 In the galaxy-magnification cross-power case, we show that as a potential observable of relativistic effects, the dipole and octupole have wide-angle corrections which are suppressed by a factor $(\cH/k)(r/d)$ over the plane-parallel limit.
 For the even multipoles, the wide-angle corrections are of a similar size to the plane-parallel case.

 Finally, we have given a full discussion of the resulting integrals that appear in the wide-angle expansion, i.e., $\mathcal{I}^p_{\ell\ell'}(k,q)$.
-Although these are well known for some values of $p, \ell, \ell'$, the full set of cases has not been discussed in this context.
+Although these are well known for some values of $p, \ell, \ell'$, the full set of cases has not been discussed in this context \CC{and given in terms of elementary functions}.
 Furthermore, in \autoref{appI} we have given a new derivation of these integrals as distributions, together with a discussion of understanding the integrals as the Hadamard finite part, which allows us to give a general formula for an analytic function integrated against a pair of spherical Bessel functions~\eqref{djskndksnskdjc}.

 \acknowledgments CC is supported by the UK Science \& Technology Facilities Council Consolidated Grant ST/P000592/1.
 RM is supported by the South African Radio Astronomy Observatory and the National Research Foundation (Grant No. 75415).